wifinigel/wiperf/mkdocs/docs/config.ini.md

 ### enabled

 Options: yes or no. If set to no, entire section is ignored and no Speedtest is run.
-When enabled, a speedtest to the Ookla speedtest service is run each test cycle.
+When enabled, a speedtest to the speedtest service is run each test cycle.

 Default setting:
 ```